After 2-strike intentional walk, Muncy powers Dodgers – KION546

 Max Muncy broke open the game with a three-run homer in the sixth inning after White Sox manager Tony La Russa ordered an intentional walk to Trea Turner with a 1-2 count, helping the Los Angeles Dodgers beat Chicago 11-9 Thursday.

 Muncy had five RBIs in his return after missing 11 games with left elbow inflammation.
-He entered hittibg .150 to Turner’s .303.
+He entered hitting .150 to Turner’s .303.

 “The baseball mind in me gets it,” Muncy said.
 “Obviously, my year has sucked up to this point.
 Trea’s been really good.”